eliasantoniorodrigues1/bigquery_personalized_funcions_js/README.md

-# Bigquery Personalized Funcions usin JavaScript
+# Bigquery Personalized Funcions using JavaScript

 This repo was created to store my personalized functions created at Google Bigquery Most of them use SQL sintaxe, but some of them can use Java Script